demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ![scripthelper](/doc_imgs/tutorials/tut-integration-ui/cortex-xsoar-ide-8.png)

 In many cases, there is an existing script for common server functions.
-With the **Script Helper**, you can easily find tools to format a table, manipulate data, post to the war room, etc. If a function can be used in many different scripts, there’s a good chance it already exists in the **Script Helper**.
+With the **Script Helper**, you can easily find tools to format a table, manipulate data, post to the War Room, etc. If a function can be used in many different scripts, there’s a good chance it already exists in the **Script Helper**.
 If you create a new function that would be useful across many scripts, we encourage you to contribute that function to [CommonServerPython](https://github.com/demisto/content/blob/master/Packs/Base/Scripts/CommonServerPython/CommonServerPython.py) scripts.

 ## Navigate to BYOI (Bring Your Own Integration)